 Our funder & partners

-Grow Wild is very fortunate to have been supported since 2012 by the Big Lottery Fund (BIG) using National Lottery funding, and through private and public contributions.
+Grow Wild is very fortunate to have been supported since 2012 by the National Lottery Community Fund, and through private and public contributions.

 Thanks to their support, Grow Wild has supported over 400 youth and community groups to deliver exciting projects, engaged over a million people by sharing 250,000 wildflower seed kits, and inspired millions more people to make a positive action towards nature online and in their local community.